light5551/docs-opmanual_autolab/book/opmanual_autolab/25_autolab_town/10_autolab_town.md

 * hostname: `duckietownXX` (with XX starting from 01)

+A complete command will look like:

+    laptop $ dts init_sd_card --hostname duckietown![XX] --country ![COUNTRY] --type duckietown

 Note: Do **not** change the linux-username and password, the flashing procedure using `dts` will give it the default login credentials found [here](+opmanual_duckiebot#setup-duckiebot).
 Also make sure you are using the `daffy` shell version.

-A complete command will look like:

-    laptop $ dts init_sd_card --hostname duckietown![XX] --country ![COUNTRY] --type duckietown

 Using the above naming conventions, you can flash your SD cards as is described in [Duckiebot Initialization](+opmanual_duckiebot#setup-duckiebot).
-Once the device is flashed, you can opt to either power it using Power over Ethernet (PoE) or directly plug it into a battery.
+Once the device is flashed, you can opt to either power it using Power over Ethernet (PoE) or directly plug it into a battery if you choose a wireless communication network.